Deep cleaning, also known as “Ablution Hygiene Treatment,” stands as one of the most debated and speculated topics in bathroom hygiene.

 We’ve put together a list debunking three deep cleaning myths, and highlighted the differences between deep cleaning and regular daily cleaning.

 Myth 1: Deep cleaning is similar to regular cleaning

-Even though both of these activities involve a form of “cleaning”, the methods, application, skillset and product preparations differ greatly.
+Even though both of these activities involve a form of “cleaning”, the methods, application, and product preparations differ significantly.

-The resident daily cleaners on site play an important role in providing visible cleaning solutions.
+Daily cleaners play an important role in providing visible cleaning solutions.
 They ensure surfaces and floors are cleaned, paying particular attention to areas that contain dust, litter and dirt.